Derek Riordan: Later career

 Riordan trained with Scottish Championship club Alloa Athletic in November 2013.
 On 14 February 2014, Alloa signed Riordan on a deal until the end of the season.
 He made only two substitute appearances in a spell that was affected by an ankle injury.
 Riordan was released by Alloa at the end of the 2013–14 season.

 Riordan played as a trialist for Brechin City in October 2014.
 He was involved in three matches for Brechin, the maximum permitted for a trialist, after which Riordan turned down a contract offer.

-He then played as a trialist for East Fife in February 2015, scoring the winning goal in a match against Annan Athletic.
+He trained with Livingston for a spell, then played as a trialist for East Fife in February 2015, scoring the winning goal in a match against Annan Athletic.
 East Fife manager Gary Naysmith then offered Riordan a contract to the end of the season, which was signed in early March.
 Riordan left East Fife at the end of the 2014–15 season.
 He trained with Hibernian in September 2015, with manager Alan Stubbs commenting that Riordan had been provided with their facilities due to his previous service for the club.

 On 29 January 2016, Riordan signed for League Two club York City on a contract until the end of the 2015–16 season.
 He was released by York when his contract expired.

 Riordan signed a short-term contract with Scottish League Two club Edinburgh City on 27 February 2017.
 He scored on his debut on 11 March 2017, with a 75th-minute goal in a 2–1 away win over Forfar Athletic.
 Riordan left the club at the end the 2016–17 season following the end of his contract, having scored three goals in seven appearances.

 He signed for Edinburgh amateur club St Bernard's in April 2018.